 An Unwanted Girlfriend and A Fake Buddha

 This is the #19 episode from the most acclaimed 1980s version of the TV drama, in which monk Tang Xuanzang was first harassed by a flower spirit and then fooled by a fake Buddha.

-The wildflower spirit fell in love with the handsome and talented monk and set up a private meeting with him with the help of her demonic tree friends.
-When the monk arrived, she harassed him to take her as his girlfriend and abandon his journey to the West.
+The wildflower spirit fell in love with the handsome and talented monk and set up a private meeting with the help of her demonic tree friends.
+When the monk arrived, she harassed him to take her as his girlfriend and abandon his journey to the west.

 It was Monkey King (Sun Yukong) who came to his master’s rescue.

 Left the forest of love traps, the thirsty and exhausted team spotted a Buddhist temple, a venue from where they usually could receive spiritual comfort and material assistance.

 But not this time.
 The Buddha and Arhats in the Lesser Thunder Temple were all imposters.

-The swindlers were not demons but led by a staff member to Laughing Buddha, a prominent figure in a Buddha-land.
+The swindlers were not demons but were led by a staff member to Laughing Buddha, a prominent figure in a Buddha-land.

 That leading imposter was an ambitious guy and believed he should be the core of the journey team.
 He looked like a Buddha and spoke like a Buddha, but his actions didn’t match his words.

 This time even the monkey wasn’t able to save the situation…..

 A White Bone Demon and A Foolish Team Leader

 This is the #10 episode from the most acclaimed 1980s version of the TV drama, in which White Bone Demon successfully deceived Monk Tang Xuanzang and drove a wedge between the master and the disciple.

 The White Bone Demon was born from a rotten human skeleton and wanted to eat the monk to attain human shape and eternal youth since the monk was reincarnated from a highly cultivated golden cicada.